wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 deploying and managing Apache Spark clusters
 It has a spark cluster management app (oshinko-webui)

+## Resources

+Vicky Tanya Seno at Santa Monica College is preparing a course of Kubernetes on ACloud.guru

 ## More on DevOps #

 This is one of a series on DevOps: